-This type of solution can also be used by tenants who can authorize the exit of a particular vehicle from the park via their smartphone.
+This type of solution for vehicle traffic can also be used by tenants who can authorize the exit of a particular vehicle from the park via their smartphone.
 In case the vehicle exit is not granted, the barriers will not be lifted so that the vehicle will not be able to exit.

 The use of mobility reduces the time required for exit acceptance.
 Additionally, these solutions are used by persons responsible for monitoring offloading and loading of goods, who most often are near docks rather than in an office with a computer.

 The industry of mobile devices used in everyday life constantly provides new solutions and models of devices.
 Developers of mobile applications are constantly following new trends and every day life of particular commercial locations writes their own scenarios for new mobile solutions implementation.
 Mobile solutions help in work, shorten task performance time, improve the quality of our services, and thanks to our skills, stemming from using similar solutions in other areas of our lives, are no longer a technical obstacle for workers.
 Today, it's standard for employees to have work phones (smartphones), which encourages the use of mobile apps.
 For convenience and efficiency of work, some employees decide to install mobile applications on their private devices.
 This clearly shows the value of such solutions for each user.